 It is expensive to draft a Will.

-The cost of drafting a Will varies based on how complex the affairs are of the person who is making the Will.
+The cost of drafting a Will varies based on how complex the affairs are the person who is making the Will.
 However, drafting a Will is likely to financially offset the additional time, money and stress it costs family members and loved ones when a person dies intestate.

 Only wealthy people need to draft Wills.

 Wills serve not only to pass down a large estate.
-A Will can ensure that an individual’s assets and properties, whether it be a house or a heirloom, are provided to the intended loved one.
+A Will can ensure that an individual’s assets and properties, whether it be a house or an heirloom, are provided to the intended loved one.

 I am not ready to make important life decisions.

 A Will is not an end-all legal document in the sense that it can be adapted and amended throughout various points in an individual’s life.
-Following life events, such as the birth of children, divorce and remarriages, a Will can be updated to include and exclude more assets and beneficiaries.
+Following life events, such as the birth of children, divorce, and remarriages, a Will can be updated to include and exclude more assets and beneficiaries.